Codifly

 There is a recurring conversation in infrastructure teams:if AI can write YAML, generate basic pipelines, review logs, and propose initial configurations, what is left of the traditional DevOps role?

-But confusing "part of my tasks are being automated" with "my role is disappearing" is a misreading.
-DevOps is not dying.
-It is moving up the value chain.
-And professionals who understand this shift in time will not only survive: they will become more strategic and better paid.
+But confusing "part of my tasks are being automated" with "my role is disappearing" is a misinterpretation.
+DevOps isn't dying.
+It's moving up the value chain.
+And the professionals who understand this shift in time won't just survive: they'll become more strategic and better paid.

-The future of DevOps is not writing less infrastructure.
-It isdesigning better infrastructureand letting repetitive execution be automated.
+The future of DevOps isn't about writing less infrastructure.
+It's about designing better infrastructure and automating repetitive tasks.

-When AI absorbs the basic operational layer, what gains value is everything AIdoes notdo well: architectural decisions, cost and performance trade-offs, the design of secure and scalable platforms, and the ability to operate complex systems in production without them crashing at 3 AM.
+When AI takes over the core operational layer, what gains value is everything AI doesn't do well: architectural decisions, cost and performance trade-offs, designing secure and scalable platforms, and the ability to run complex systems in production without them crashing at 3 a.m.

 Three disciplines drive this movement, and all three are a natural evolution of a DevOps role, not a career change: